List of revived languages: Sanskrit

+Jhiri, Madhya Pradesh is another village claimed to have native Sanskrit speakers.

-Soyot language
+Soyot

-The language of the small-numbered Soyots in Buryatia, Russia, one of Siberian Turkic languages, has been reconstructed and a Soyot-Buryat-Russian dictionary has been published in 2002.
+The language of the small-numbered Soyots in Buryatia, Russia, one of Siberian Turkic languages, has been reconstructed and a Soyot-Buryat-Russian dictionary was published in 2002.
 The language is currently taught in some primary schools.

 Yola

-Yola, a sister language to English and Scots which became extinct in 1998 has undergone an attempted revitalization and revival movement.
-The “Gabble Ing Yola” resource center for Yola materials claims there are approximately 140 speakers of the Yola language today.
+Yola, a sister language to English and Scots which was spoken in County Wexford, Ireland, became extinct in the mid-19th century, but it has undergone a small attempted revitalization and revival movement.
+The "Gabble Ing Yola" resource center for Yola materials claims there are approximately 140 speakers of the Yola language today.

-Wampanoag

-In the 21st century, Wampanoag became the first Native American language in the United States to be revived, with young children brought up in the language.